vish6760/pre-req/README.md

 # 📦 MPK Dev Cluster Pre-Requisites – Ansible Automation

-This repository contains Ansible playbooks and roles to automate the setup of pre-requisites for onboarding nodes into the MPK management cluster.
+This repository contains Ansible playbooks and roles to automate the prerequisites for onboarding nodes into the MPK management cluster.

 ---